-Technology is moving so fast that it is a difficult (and costly) exercise to keep up with all the latest gear.
-A lot of photographers fall folly to the belief that new gear will make them better photographers.
+Technology is moving so fast that it is difficult (and costly) exercise to keep up with all the latest gear.
+A lot of photographers fall for the belief that new gear will make them better photographers.

 But with so many options available where is the best place to start?

 - Part 1: The best film cameras (SLR, Rangefinder, and Medium Format)

 - Part 2: How to buy (without getting ripped off!)
 TL:DR We recommend checking out KEH Photography as they grade all their cameras.

 If you can’t do this then please consider sharing the article on social media to help bring attention to the website.
 I want to keep creating quality content for everyone.
 The more people that I can help the better.
 This small act really does mean a lot to me.

 Here at Cultured Kiwi, we are huge believers in analog photography.
 We have just completed a full Canon F1 review and a review of the best 35mm film on the market, check them out.
 But, for now, we’ll continue with the best cameras.